Unit 6 - Practice Quiz

 6 A Turing Machine that computes a mathematical function (e.g., addition or multiplication) rather than just accepting or rejecting a language is known as:

-B. A transducer TM
+B. A recognizer TM

 C. A universal TM